-- Increased storm intensities. - The increase in Flood Zone 3a outline with differing climate change allowances is minimal - The floodplain of the unnamed drain appears to be fairly constrained within this area; with the 70% climate change allowance being similar to Flood Zone 2.
-It may, however, increase the depth, velocity and hazard of flooding in the area affected. - Climate change may also increase the extent, depth and frequency of surface water flooding.
+- · Increased storm intensities. - The increase in Flood Zone 3a outline with differing climate change allowances is minimal within the site boundary. - The floodplain of the unnamed drain appears to be fairly constrained within this area; with 70% climate change allowance the flood outline is similar to Flood Zone 2.
+It may, however, increase the depth, velocity and hazard of flooding in the area affected. - · Climate change may also increase the extent, depth and frequency of surface water flooding.